Easy Sour Cream Baked Salmon Recipe

 Let us explain.
 Ovens vary, it stinks, but it’s true.
 So, while our filets of salmon might take 10 minutes to bake, yours may take longer.

 So, be mindful of how your salmon is cooking.
 It’s completely fine to check the salmon a little earlier than the recipe states.
-In fact, you’ll usually find us checking twice.
-To check, remove the salmon from the oven, close the oven door (to keep the heat in) then check the fish the same way we mentioned above.
-If it needs more time, slide it back into the oven.
+You’ll usually find us checking twice.
+To test for doneness, remove the salmon from the oven, close the oven door (to keep the heat in) then check the fish the same way we mentioned above.
+If the salmon needs more time, slide it back into the oven.
 If not, pat yourself on the back, you just prevented overcooked salmon.

 Recipe updated, originally posted February 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

-This simple baked salmon recipe is perfect for a weekday, but could also fill in for a special occasion.
-The fish is lightly coated with a mixture of sour cream, mustard and parmesan cheese.
+This easy baked salmon recipe is perfect for a weekday, but could also fill in for a special occasion.
+The fish is smothered with a mixture of sour cream, mustard, and parmesan cheese.
 When baking the fish, be careful not to overcook.
-(There’s lots of tricks above in the article for how not to overcook salmon).
+(There are lots of tricks above in the article for how not to overcook salmon).
 For moist salmon, bake until the salmon is barely done at the thickest part then remove from the oven cover with foil and let rest.

 You Will Need